webiny/website/src/blogPosts/moving-from-php-to-node-js-non-technical-reasons-c63b7c87e4c5.md

 ---
 slug: "blog/moving-from-php-to-node-js-non-technical-reasons-c63b7c87e4c5"
 title: "Moving from PHP to Node.js (non-technical reasons)"
-description: "pending"
-tags: pending
+description: "I must admit, I was a very hard advocate of PHP and would never have thought of moving to Node.js or any other language, but ..."
+tags: ["Javascript", "Nodejs", "Serverless", "PHP", "AWS"]
 featureImage: "./assets/moving-from-php-to-node-js-non-technical-reasons-c63b7c87e4c5/max-2048-1TC9ewZLEL9ngFG2MXDBktw.jpeg"
-author: pending
+author: sven
+date: 2018-02-01
 ---

 I must admit, I was a very hard advocate of PHP and would never have thought of moving to Node.js or any other language to write server side code.
 But as the saying goes, never say never, because life slaps you around, and before you know it, you’re neck-deep in Node.Js.

-With this blog post I want to announce that **the** **next** **release of Webiny will be 100% written in Javascript **and in the sections below I’ll try and give our insight into why and how we’ve reached this decision.
+With this blog post I want to announce that **the next release of Webiny will be 100% written in Javascript** and in the sections below I’ll try and give our insight into why and how we’ve reached this decision.

 ## Node.Js vs PHP